Top 100 Countries by Unemployment Rate (%), 2025

 | 100 | Macao SARMAC | 1.70% | −0.10 pp |

-Source: IMF DataMapper API, indicator LUR.
+Source: IMF DataMapper API, indicator LUR, periods 2024 and 2025.
 Unit: percent of total labour force.
-Countries with no 2025 LUR value in the returned series are not included.
-Values are rounded to two decimals in the table.
+Countries without a returned 2025 LUR value in the selected IMF series are not included.
+Values are rounded to two decimals.
+Updated: May 25, 2026.

 FAQ

-More people may start looking for work when conditions improve.
-If job creation does not absorb all new jobseekers quickly, measured unemployment can rise even during recovery.
+When conditions improve, more people may start actively looking for work.
+If job creation does not absorb all new jobseekers quickly, the measured unemployment rate can rise during the early phase of recovery.

 Does low unemployment always mean a strong labour market?

-No. Low unemployment can occur alongside low participation, high informality or discouraged workers.
-Employment-to-population and participation are needed for a fuller picture.
+No. Low unemployment can coexist with low labour-force participation, high informality or discouraged workers.
+Employment-to-population, participation and job-quality indicators are needed for a fuller assessment.

 Unemployment is already a percentage.
-The difference between two unemployment rates is normally shown in percentage points, not as a percent change.
+The difference between two unemployment rates is therefore shown in percentage points.
+A move from 8.0% to 9.0% is a +1.0 percentage-point change.

 Sources